-A small all-purpose knife ideal for peeling (or “paring”) smaller fruits and vegetables, and other small precision work, such as deseeding peppers, cleaning mushrooms, deveining shrimp, and hulling strawberries.
+A small all-purpose knife ideal for peeling (or “paring”) smaller fruits and vegetables, and other small precision work, such as deseeding peppers, deveining shrimp, and hulling strawberries.

-Because it is often used on smaller items and requires more control, our paring knives have a unique handle shape to be gripped and rolled around in the palm of your hand.
-The tip allows for fine precision work, and the heel of the blade is angled and set forward for greater clearance.
+Because it is often used on smaller items and requires more control, our paring has a unique handle shape to be gripped and rolled around in the palm of your hand.
+The drop-point tip allows for fine precision work, and the heel of the blade is angled and set forward for greater clearance.

 A small curved knife for slicing soft fruits, peeling skins or blemishes from a variety of fruits and vegetables, and cutting decorative garnishes such as rosettes in radishes or fluted mushrooms.

 A versatile everyday knife, ideal for peeling, chopping, and fine slicing.
-Smaller than a chef knife, it’s great for switching between different sized fruits and vegetables, achieving more precision control in your cuts, and when working in a tight space.
+Smaller than a chef knife, it’s great for switching between different sized fruits and vegetables, achieving more control and precision, and working in tight spaces.

 A Japanese-style knife used for chopping vegetables.
-With a straight blade edge and squared-off tip, this knife is suited to cutting all the way to the cutting board without the need for a horizontal pull or push.
+Its straight blade edge and squared-off tip make it well-suited to cutting all the way to the cutting board without the need for a horizontal pull or push.

-The thinner edge of a nakiri excels at precise and straight vegetable cuts.
-Despite its resemblance to a cleaver, this knife is not meant for butchery or going through bones.
+The thinner edge of our nakiri excels at precise, straight vegetable cuts.
+Despite its resemblance to a cleaver, it’s not intended for butchery or going through bones.

 A long, straight, and narrow blade ideal for slicing proteins in one long fluid motion with little restriction.

-With a minimal amount of flexibility and a small heel, you'll be able to keep your blade straight and achieve flat and even cuts of protein.
-We use our slicers year-round, but many people think of these around the holidays, when carving and serving proteins, such as pork, fish, turkey, and beef.
+Our slicer has minimal flexibility and a small heel to keep the blade straight for flat and even cuts of protein.
+While great year-round, many people associate the slicer with the holidays when carving and serving proteins such as pork, fish, turkey, and beef.